interuss/dss/deploy/infrastructure/dependencies/terraform-aws-kubernetes/README.md

 # terraform-aws-kubernetes

-To deploy a complete DSS to AWS Elatic Kubernetes Service, see [terraform-aws-dss](../../modules/terraform-aws-dss).
+To deploy a complete DSS to AWS Elastic Kubernetes Service, see [terraform-aws-dss](../../modules/terraform-aws-dss).

 This folder only contains the terraform module which deploys the kubernetes cluster required to run the DSS on Kubernetes in AWS.